A localized consensus-based sampling algorithm: Numerical results

 \subsection{A Darcy flow inverse problem}

+Our final example is meant to assess how localized CBS scales to higher dimensions.
+We choose a more complex model than in earlier experiments, but the resulting posterior is near-Gaussian and does not require localization.
+We mainly use this example since it is slightly more realistic than the previous ones, and its dimension can be varied straightforwardly.
+A near-Gaussian distribution is a best-case scenario: scaling well here is likely a prerequisite for scaling well for non-Gaussian distributions.

-Consider a two-dimensional spatial domain $\Omega\coloneqq[0, 1]^2$.
+Consider the spatial domain~${\Omega\coloneqq[0, 1]^2}$.
 The Darcy flow inverse problem is to recover parameters $u$ of the permeability field $a(x, u)$ from noisy measurements of the pressure field $p(x)$ satisfying Here, $f(x) = c$ is a fluid source that we set to a constant value.

 The permeability $a(x, u)$ is modeled as a log-normal random field with mean zero and covariance operator $(-\Delta + \tau^2)^{-s}$ of $\log a$, where $-\Delta$ represents the Laplacian with homogeneous Neumann boundary conditions.
 This corresponds to a standard normal prior on the parameters $u_k$ in the Karhunen--Lo\`eve (KL) expansion